ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 ![Alt text](./images/3rd-image.png)
 After completing the postman api producer certificate I'll update this project to have used more of postman for api testing

+Hmmm I can do github actions with postman cli for api testing

 ## Requirements
 Make sure you have conda installed.
 If you want to deploy this app on the web make sure you have a Heroku or Render account.